sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ## Shared Knowledge

+### Semantic Wikis - Technical Knowledge Preservation

+### Semantic Wikis - Schema Resolution & Communication platform

+Consider the examples posed in {% cite shethFederatedDatabaseSystems1990 %}

+> Consider an attribute MEAL-COST of relation RESTAURANT in database DBl that describes the average cost of a meal per person in a restaurant without service charge and tax.
+Consider an attribute by the same name (MEAL-COST) of relation BOARDING in database DB2 that describes the average cost of a meal per person including service charge and tax.
+Let both attributes have the same syntactic properties.
+Attempting to compare attributes DBl.RESTAURANTS.MEALCOST and DBS.BOARDING.MEALCOST is misleading because they are semantically heterogeneous.
+Here the heterogeneity is due to differences in the definition (i.e., in the meaning) of related attributes [Litwin and Abdellatif 19861.
+>
+> As a second example, consider an attribute GRADE of relation COURSE in database DBl.
+Let COURSE.GRADE describe the grade of a student from the set of values {A, B, C, D, FJ.
+Consider another attribute SCORE of relation CLASS in database DB2.
+Let SCORE denote a normalized score on the scale of 0 to 10 derived by first dividing the weighted score of all exams on the scale of 0 to 100 in the course and then rounding the result to the nearest half-point.
+DBl.COURSE.GRADE and DBB.CLASS.SCORE are semantically heterogeneous.
+Here the heterogeneity is due to different precision of the data values taken by the related attributes.
+For example, if grade C in DBl.COURSE.GRADE corresponds to a weighted score of all exFederated Database Systems l 187 ams between 61 and 75, it may not be possible to correlate it to a score in DB2.CLASS.SCORE because both 73 and 77 would have been represented by a score of 7.5.

+### Linked communication platform

 We all hate science twitter, why does it exist?

 > Two essential features coordinate this information to better serve our organizational decision-making, learning, and memory.
 The first is our constellation of Working Groups that maintain and distribute local, specialized knowledge to other groups across the network. [...]
 A second, more emergent property is the subgroup of IBL researchers who have become experts, liaisons, and interpreters of knowledge across the network.
 These members each manage a domain of explicit records (e.g., written protocols) and tacit information (e.g., colloquialisms, decision histories) that are quickly and informally disseminated to address real-time needs and problems.
 A remarkable nimbleness is afforded by this system of rapid responders deployed across our web of Working Groups.
 However, this kind of internalized knowledge can be vulnerable to drop-out when people leave the collaboration, and can be complex to archive.
 An ongoing challenge for our collaboration is how to archive both our explicit and tacit processes held in both people and places.
 This is not only to document our own history but as part of a roadmap for future science teams, whose dynamics are still not fully understood. {% cite woolKnowledgeNetworksHow2020 %}

 importantly, semantic wiki can be accessed progrtammatically, so you don't need to use the service and can build your own interface to it.

+>  Relational database systems, manage RDF data, but in a specialized way.
+In a table, there are many records with the same set of properties.
+An individual cell (which corresponds to an RDF property) is not often thought of on its own.
+SQL queries can join tables and extract data from tables, and the result is generally a table.
+So, the practical use for which RDB software is used typically optimized for soing operations with a small number of tables some of which may have a large number of elements.
+>
+> RDB systems have datatypes at the atomic (unstructured) level, as RDF and XML will/do.
+Combination rules tend in RDBs to be loosely enforced, in that a query can join tables by any comlumns which match by datatype -- without any check on the semantics.
+You could for example create a list of houses that have the same number as rooms as an employee's shoe size, for every employee, even though the sense of that would be questionable.
+>
+> The Semantic Web is not designed just as a new data model - it is specifically appropriate to the linking of data of many different models.
+One of the great things it will allow is to add information relating different databases on the Web, to allow sophisticated operations to be performed across them. https://www.w3.org/DesignIssues/RDFnot.html

 in addition to a wiki, we need some conversational engine -- talk pages are ok, but they're too fragmented and all hard to keep up to date with.
 Realtime, chatlike interfaces don't preserve information well, so we should use some intermediate medium like a forum or stack exchange that allows conversations to be tagged and searched and sorted and organized.